prebid/prebid.github.io/prebid-server/pbs-modules/response-correction.md

 1. If the app-video-html task is enabled and the request is for app, it sniffs all bid responses:
     1. Confirm that we're allowed to modify this bidder.
 If not, next response.
     1. If the response indicates mediaType=video, it looks at the ad markup.
-If the string "<\w*VAST\w+" (case insensitive) appears anywhere in the adm, the bid is ok.
+If the string "<\s*VAST\s+" (case insensitive) appears anywhere in the adm, the bid is ok.
     1. Else, if there's no adm, next response.
     1. Else, if adm is a stringified JSON object containing the word 'assets', then this native and unexpected.
 Log a warning at N% sampling but do nothing.
     1. Else, take action: